paulkirwan6/FYP/README.md

 This project's purpose is to detect breaches of Covid-19 restrictions and send alerts using a Raspberry-Pi.

 ## Requirements
-Python 3.8
+Python 3.x (3.8 or less, Tensorflow is not supported in Python 3.9).

 ## Getting Started

 Create a virtual environment and clone this repository.

-Install the required dependencies using the command pip3 install -r requirements.txt
+Install the required dependencies by running ./setup.sh or with the command pip3 install -r requirements.txt

-Follow the instructions on https://pjreddie.com/darknet/yolo/ to install darknet and Yolov3.

-Move the required Yolov3 files specified in social-distance-detector/yolov3 to this directory.

 ## Models